kbase/collections/design/core_collection_operations.md

     version
   * Similar to the collections version, it also allows for easy rollbacks, and any version semantics are up to the user.
+  * In the future, we could add a schema version if the schema needs to change.
+For now, no schema version implies a schema version of 1.
+    * An altenative would just be to add a version to the product name, like `taxa_freq2`.

 ```
 [